academictorrents/academictorrents-docs/docs/api.md

 ## Database Access

-In order to programmatically search the database we prefer that you download the entire database (available at the following URL) and then search that file locally.
-This file is updated nightly.
-This approach allows us to scale by not performing the searches locally.
+To ensure efficient and effective database searches, we recommend downloading the entire database (available at the following URL) and conducting searches on the locally saved file.
+This file is regularly updated on a nightly basis, allowing us to optimize performance and scalability by avoiding local searches.

 Database: [https://academictorrents.com/database.xml](https://academictorrents.com/database.xml)